G12-Wanderwave/prd/template/9-design.md

 ## Data Model

-*What data are you collecting / managing?*
 We collect data locally, with the different tracks player, we manage it ourselves.
 We are using the spotify API and firebase to store the dataobject automatically.
 They are stored exactly as they are stored locally, with backend and frontend variables corresponding to each other.

-*How is it organised?*
 The different dataclasses represent objects in the application like beacons or profiles.
 They each contain sub dataclasses items, like for example playlists, or for beacons track and profiles assotiations representing the liked songs by a certain profile.

-*Where is it stored?*
 Some data is stored locally, by caching the songs that were played recently using a room database.
 The sharing of the actual app data is all done via firebase, the caching as well.
 We also have some data sent to spotify as playlists.

 ## Security Considerations
-Because we use the location, people will be concerned by this.
-We don't store the location online but we store who share which songs on which beacon, which has a location.
-This means that the profiles that are not public shouldn't be shown
+We will need to protect user's location, as data collected from their interactions with beacons could be used to reconstruct their path.

 ## Infrastructure and Deployment

 The application is developed using github CI/CD tools.
 The CI is setup using an emulator directly on github servers.
-As we have to send the app to the google store the CD is largely the same as other android app using the same schema.
+As we intend to upload the app to the Google Playstore, the CD is largely the same as other Android apps using the same schema.

 ## Test Plan

 We have extensive end-to-end tests.
-And as we use a lot the APIs and the back end, we have extensive mocking of the different intefaces to have thourough testing of everything on the app.
+And as we rely a lot on the APIs and the backend, we implemented extensive mocking of the different intefaces to enable thorough testing of the whole app.
-The UI is using the maps API so we have to also testing as much as possible.